pattyjk/Wigginton_et_al_2018_J_Environ_Qual/code.md

 Then: Send to > File > Format > GI list

+NOTE: these files often have a some text that will impede your ability to use them in the blastn command.
+You need to remove it.

 Now we can BLAST our rep set.
 This will return a tab delimited file that has the OTU the closested cultured rep and the percent identity to that cultured organism.

 ```